MatthieuBruh/StockManager/README.md

                 </tr>
                 <tr>
                     <td>400</td>
-                    <td>No employee found, or the given email and username does not corresponds.</td>
+                    <td>No employee found, or the given email and username do not correspond.</td>
                 </tr>
             </table>
         </td>